usc-cloud/parallel-louvain-modularity/QuickStart.md

 </p><p>
 Executing this script with run the algorithm in two MPI processors and output the community graph at 2nd level of louvain method to level2.txt
 <br>
-level2.txt contains the graph in adjacency list format. each line is in following format
+level2.txt display the community graph in adjacency list format. each line is in following format<br>
 source: (sink1 weight1) (sink2 weight2) . . .(sinkN weightN)
 <br>
 </p><p>